- Project Goals

 - Project Team

 In loving memory of his son Harrison, SKECHERS President and Manhattan Beach Resident, Michael Greenberg, has committed $1.26 Million to the restoration and redesign of The Roundhouse Aquarium.
-The Harrison Greenberg Foundation Roundhouse Aquarium Beautification Project is expected to cost north of $2.5 million.
+The Harrison Greenberg Foundation Roundhouse Aquarium Beautification Project is expected to cost almost $4 million.
 If you would like to make a monetary contribution to this project, please contact Robin Curren (firstname.lastname@example.org) or phone: 310-318-3100 ext.
 1337.
+Click to watch the video below and learn about why the Harrison Greenberg Foundation started and why it's so important.

 The Roundhouse was originally built as a pavilion on the pier in 1922 and was converted to an aquarium dedicated to teaching and research in marine science in 1979.
 Since being converted to an aquarium, the Roundhouse has fostered and promoted the public study of and interest in the oceans, tidelands and beaches of Southern California, the marine life therein, and the impact of human populations on that environment.
 In 2015 alone, 13,863 K-12 students and almost 300,000 members of the public visited the Roundhouse.